+Section 16.
+Final Appeal to the President.
 If the Provost upholds the promotion denial, the bargaining unit faculty member may appeal to the President or designee in writing, within 10 days of the issuance of the Provost's decision.
 The President will review the file materials, including the committee report, and issue a written decision to the bargaining unit faculty member within 21 days of receipt of the written appeal.
 The President's decision is final and binding and is not subject to further grievance, arbitration or further appeal.

-ARTICLE 22.
-GRIEVANCE PROCEDURE
+1 2 ARTICLE 22.
+GRIEVANCE PROCEDURE 3 4 5 6 Section 1.

-Section 1.
 The objective of this Article is to secure a fair and equitable resolution of grievances at the lowest possible step of the grievance procedure.
 The procedures below shall be the sole method for resolving grievances.

-Section 2.
-Definitions:

-"Grievance" means an allegation that there has been a violation of a specific term of this Agreement.

-"Grievant" means the member of the bargaining unit who initiates a grievance or the Union when it is the party who initiates a grievance.

-"Day" means a calendar day.
+7 8 9 10 "Grievanc Section 2.
+Definitions: "Grievance" means an allegation that there has been a violation of a specific term of this Agreement.
+11 12 13 ' means the member of the bargaining unit who initiates a grievance or the en it is the party who initiates a grievance.
+14 15 "Day" mea ans a calendar day.
+16 17 Section 3.

-Section 3.
 Grievance Steps.

-Step 1.
-(Informal)

-(a) A bargaining unit faculty member shall first discuss a grievance with his or her department or unit head.

-- (b) If the department or unit head is the subject of the grievance, the bargaining unit faculty member may proceed directly to Step 2. - (c) If the department or unit head and the bargaining unit faculty member do not resolve the grievance within 10 days of the initial discussion, the bargaining unit faculty member may proceed to Step 2. - (d) Any disposition of a grievance Step 1 shall not constitute a past practice or any precedent in the disposition of other grievances.

-Step 2 (Dean, Vice President, or Designee)

-- (a) Whether or not Step 1 is implemented, a grievant shall present a grievance to the Dean, Vice President, or designee in writing within 45 days following the date on which the grievant knew or reasonably should have known of the act, omission or condition which is the basis of the grievance. - (b) The grievance shall be in writing and provide the information described in Section 6 below. - (c) Grievances alleging any violation of Article 14, Non-Discrimination, must be filed within 180 days following the date on which the grievant knew or reasonably should have known of the act, omission or condition which is the basis of the grievance. - (d) The dean, vice president, or designee shall meet with the grievant and his or her Union representative (if desired by the grievant) within 21 days of receipt of receipt of the written grievance. - (e) The dean, vice president, or designee will send a decision in writing to the grievant within 14 days of the meeting. - (f) Any disposition of a grievance at Step 2 shall not constitute a past practice or any precedent for the disposition of other grievances.
+18 Ste ep 1.
+(Informal) 19 a.
+A bargaining unit faculty member shall first discuss a grievance with his or 20 her department or unit head within 45 days following the date on which the 21 grievant knew, or reasonably should have known, of the act, omission, or 22 condition which is the basis of the grievance.
+23 24 b.
+If the department or unit head is the subject of the grievance, the bargaining 25 unit faculty member may proceed directly to Step 2.
+26 27 c.
+If the department or unit head and the bargaining unit faculty member do not 28 resolve the grievance within 10 days of the initial discussion, the bargaining 29 unit faculty member may proceed to Step 2.
+30 31 d.
+Any disposition of a grievance at Step 1 shall not constitute a past practice 32 u. or any precedent in the disposition of other grievances.
+33 of any precedent in the disposition of other grievances.
+34 Ste ep 2 (Dean, Vice President, or Designee) 35 If the grievant is not satisfied with the decision at Step 1, the grievant may 36 present a written grievance to the Dean, Vice President, or designee within 14 37 days of the issuance of the decision at Step 1.
+38 39 b.
+If the grievant did not use Step 1, he or she shall present a grievance to the 40 Dean, Vice President, or designee in writing within 45 days following the date 41 on which the grievant knew, or reasonably should have known, of the act, 42 omission, or condition which is the basis of the grievance.
+43 44 c.
+The grievance shall be in writing and provide the information described in 45 Section 6 below.
+46 1 47 d.
+The dean, vice president, or designee shall meet with the grievant and his or 48 her Union representative (if desired by the grievant) within 21 days of receipt of receipt of the written grievance.

+e.
+The dean, vice president, or designee will send a decision in writing to the grievant within 14 days of the meeting.

+f.
+Any disposition of a grievance at Step 2 shall not constitute a past practice or any precedent for the disposition of other grievances.